PalaCMS

 How do I migrate from another CMS to Pala?

-Unfortunately, there’s currently no automated importing tool for migrating from another CMS to Pala, so you’ll have to do it manually or write a custom script to convert your code/content into a Pala site file.
+There’s currently no automated importing tool for migrating from another CMS to Pala, so you’ll have to do it manually or write a custom script to migrate your code/content into your Pala Sqlite database.

 How do I integrate third-party services (analytics, forms, etc.)?